dpcook/scrna_seq_workshop_2018/notebooks/02_downstream_analysis.md

 It doesn’t seem to be associated with any technical variable that we’ve measured, so perhaps it is something interesting.
-From here, we could take a look at the genes with the highest PC3 loadings and see if they correspond with some specific immune cell type.
+From here, we could take a look at the genes with the lowest PC4 loadings and see if they correspond with some specific immune cell type.
 We could also look to see if there are associated with something like apoptosis/cell stress.
 For now, we won’t get too worked about this and will continue with our